The Polish Jew (film)

 The Polish Jew (French: Le Juif polonais) is a 1931 French historical drama film directed by Jean Kemm and starring Harry Baur, Mady Berry and Simone Mareuil.
-It is based on the 1867 play of the same name by Alexandre Chatrian and Emile Erckmann.
+It is based on the 1867 play The Bells by Alexandre Chatrian and Emile Erckmann.

 The film's sets were designed by the art director Jean d'Eaubonne.

 Synopsis

 In Alsace in the 1830s, an innkeeper and burgomaster is haunted by the memories of a Polish Jew he robbed and murdered fifteen years before.